 Believing that the God who created, redeemed, and sanctifies you accepts you as his child, in the privacy of your own place of Bible reading, meditation, and prayer (most likely in your home), you might try just being in the presence of God completely naked.
 Being naked in God’s presence might prove or reinforce what you honestly believe about yourself and your relationship to God.

-Here is a simple morning prayer office in which the attitudes of prayer can be embodied through the use of different postures.
+I offer here a simple morning prayer office in which one might pray naked upon arising in the morning.
+The attitudes of prayer can be embodied through the use of different postures.

 Might nakedness contribute to the enrichment of your spiritual discipline or is it something you are so unused to that it would be a distraction?
 Could the sheer fact of being naked before God be the focus of your meditation?
 If you practice meditation or have devotions with a partner (a spouse or a good friend), can you be naked together in the presence of God in Christian fellowship or is this crossing a boundary for you?

-This is as far as I’m going to go with this because I don’t have enough experience of being physically naked before God in prayer and meditation to give any advice about it.
+This is as far as I’m going to go with this.
+You will have to try it to discern what it means for you and whether it adds to your prayer life.
 I can only attest that when I’ve tried it the practice does give me a sense of both vulnerability and openness, and both of those feelings are of great spiritual value.
 I’d be happy to receive comments from any who have practiced actual nakedness before God.
-They can be posted in the comments section below this article.
+These can be posted in the comments section below this article.

 Pastor Frank Senn